Lauri1010/NeuralNetworkML/README.md

 ### Building and running in windows
 In windows you need to install gycwin.
-- use ide for instance: https://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/oxygen3a
+- Use IDE.
+For instance: https://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/oxygen3a
 - Install cygwin: https://www3.ntu.edu.sg/home/ehchua/programming/howto/EclipseCpp_HowTo.html
   MAKE sure you download all dependencies.